• Skip to primary navigation

 Frequently Asked Questions

-Can frozen shrimp be substituted for the fresh shrimp?
+Can frozen shrimp be substituted for fresh shrimp?

 If you don't have the option of using fresh shrimp, you can use frozen.
 Just allow the shrimp to thaw by placing them in a colander with cold water running over them.
 Then drain well.

-Can oil be substituted for butter in making the roux.
+Can oil be substituted for butter when making the roux?

 How do you stop the roux from becoming too dark?